 Parents don’t recommend this bag for its durability (or lack thereof).
 The bag doesn’t expand when filled and many of the pockets become impossible to use.
 The wipes are also difficult to get out (from the side pocket).

-Diaper Bag Backpack by Raydem
+Raydem Diaper Bag Backpack

 This product is designed to be big but not bulky and features a changing pad, two large 2-way zipper closure compartments and 14 separate pocket organizers.
 The insulated pockets can fit up to three bottles (9 ounces each) of milk or formula.